Finlay, James (Jimmy)

 The Finlay family lived at 4 High Street, Comber and later at 4 Braeside, Comber.

-Prior to the outbreak of the Great War James (Jimmy) Finlay was an instructor for the Comber Companies of the Ulster Volunteer Force and, after the war began, he enlisted and served with the 13th Battalion Royal Irish Rifles in 108th Battalion of the 36th (Ulster) Division.
+Prior to the outbreak of the Great War, James (Jimmy) Finlay was an instructor for the Comber Companies of the Ulster Volunteer Force and, after the war began, he enlisted on 17 September 1914 and served with the 13th Battalion Royal Irish Rifles in 108th Battalion of the 36th (Ulster) Division.
+He attained the rank of Sergeant but reverted to Private/Rifleman by Field General Court Martial (FGCM).
+He was discharged on 29 December 1916 because of wounds sustained and was awarded the Silver War Badge (No. 104348).

-Sergeant James Finlay was 51 when he died at 4 Braeside, Comber on 19 January 1919 as a result of an illness contracted during service and the effects of a shell explosion.
-He was buried with military honours in Comber New Cemetery on 21 January 1919.
+Private James Finlay was buried with military honours in Comber New Cemetery on 21 January 1919.
 There was a firing party in attendance and buglers sounded The Last Post.